By Ashley Manley on | No Comments

 We’ve made decorations, a gingerbread house, lit candles over dinner, read Christmas stories, sang songs, looked at lights, and more.

 And I’ve documented it all.
 The messes, the wonder, the magic.
-It’s all safely preserved, telling our story of Christmas.

-But there's something I won’t be doing this year?
+But there's something I won’t be doing this year - taking photos of Christmas morning.

-Taking photos of Christmas morning.
-I want to be there, without letting my photographer mind wander to compositions and settings and “Ohhh!
+I want to be present in the moment without letting my photographer mind wander to compositions and settings, and “Ohhh!
 Christmas light bokeh would be pretty perfect right now!” thoughts.

 I don’t want the piles of RAW files sitting and nagging at me to edit them.
 I don’t want to feel the need to post a photo of my son opening a marble run or my daughter squealing over her doll house.
-I just don’t want to, so I won’t.
+I just don’t want to, so I won’t!

 However you choose to document this holiday season, best wishes and merry everything to you and yours!